 Berlin-Copenhagen: Mondays, May 25-Jul 27, Aug 10-24, 2020.

-You reach Oranienburg easily by using the direct interurban train from Berlin center.
+Travelers are responsible for their own transportation to Oranienburg.
+You can reach Oranienburg easily by using the direct interurban train (S-Bahn) from Berlin city.

 Overnight in Oranienburg.